nikomatsakis/babysteps/source/_posts/2012-10-10-rivertrail.markdown

 ParallelArray mode, and I ran the code for a while first to ensure that the JIT was in use.
 At least I think the JIT was in use (this is what I mean by "I have not done any proper profiling").

+**UPDATE:** I realized that I was counting the number of worker threads, but there is always an extra thread (the "main thread") that is helping out too.
+Hence instead of measuring 1, 2, 4, etc threads, I have been measuring 2, 3, 5, etc threads.
+I have updated the chart accordingly.

 ## What about PJs?